ichyr/es6-word-constructor/README.md

 ---------------
 - [x] read file with words
 - [ ] Generate array of arrays with words, based on first letter
-- [x] read input from input file (input is specified as space-separated letters in `input/input.txt` file)
+- [x] read input from input file (input is specified as word (no trailing spaces or other characters as this will be treated as another character) in `input/input.txt` file)
 - [ ] create switch to govern type of interaction
 - [ ] test performance
 - [x] set up repo and write down tasks